RapydBlok/docs/docs/discover_api.md

 ## Results

-Query results shoud return the following data in standard formats;
+Query results should return the following data in standard formats;
 ```yaml
 # status: true or false.
 # message: null or error.